 The channel usage procedures may be used to assist the STA that operates a channel-usage-aidable BSS or an off-channel TDLS direct link to better coexist with a set of channel-usage-aiding BSSs by

-exchanging Channel Usage Request and Channel Usage Response frames with an AP of the channel-usage-aiding BSS set, or
+exchanging Channel Usage Request and Channel Usage Response frames with an AP of the channel-usage-aiding BSS set or receiving an unsolicited Channel Usage Response frame from the AP, or

-receiving a Beacon frame containing unsolicited Channel Usage element(s) from an associated AP, or
+receiving a Beacon frame containing gratuitous Channel Usage element(s) from an associated AP, or

 exchanging Probe Request and Probe Response frames containing Channel Usage element(s), or

-receiving a Beacon frame or a (Re)Association Response frame containing unsolicited Channel Usage element(s) from an unassociated AP.
+receiving a Beacon frame or a (Re)Association Response frame containing gratuitous Channel Usage element(s) from an unassociated AP.

 The first two mechanisms provide trusted channel usage; the final two mechanisms provide untrusted channel usage.
-The term channel usage signifies one or both of trusted and untrusted channel usage.
+The term channel usage signifies trusted and untrusted channel usage.
+The second and fourth mechanisms provide gratuitous channel usage.

 TGbe editor: please consider incorporating the following text from 802.11REVmeD5.0 (which immediately follows the previous para) into the draft as context for the new following para

 Implementation of (#3311)channel usage is optional for a WNM STA.
 A STA that implements (#3311)channel usage has dot11ChannelUsageImplemented equal to true.
 When dot11ChannelUsageImplemented is true, dot11WirelessManagementImplemented shall be true, or the STA shall support(#546) acting as an S-AP within a CCSS.
 A STA with dot11ChannelUsageActivated equal to true shall support channel usage and shall set to 1 the Channel Usage field of the Extended Capabilities elements that it transmits.

+Implementation of gratuitous channel usage is optional for a WNM STA.
+A STA that implements gratuitous channel usage has dot11ChannelUsageGratuitousImplemented equal to true.
+When dot11ChannelUsageGratuitousImplemented is true, dot11WirelessManagementImplemented shall be true, or the STA shall support(#546) acting as an S-AP within a CCSS.
+If dot11ChannelUsageImplemented is true, dot11ChannelUsageGratuitousImplemented shall be true.
+A STA with dot11ChannelUsageGratuitousActivated or dot11ChannelUsageActivated equal to true shall support gratuitous channel usage.

 Insert the following paragraph after the 25th paragraph (“When the Channel Usage element in a received Probe Request...”)

-An AP may also include one or more unsolicited Channel Usage elements in Beacon frames and (Re)Association Response frames.
-Such unsolicited elements:
+An AP may also include one or more gratuitous Channel Usage elements in Beacon frames and (Re)Association Response frames.
+Such gratuitous elements:

 do not establish a peer-to-peer TWT agreement, and